All social media edition! Sort of a part 2 of my Thoughts on Social Media, which you might want to read before you read this.

 2. Have you ever noticed that people who say they’re going to cut back or disappear completely from social media rarely do that?
-And I include myself on that list.
 While I don’t have any other social media accounts, I still have a Twitter account, and I find myself being pulled into its seductive feed.
 It’s mostly because I actually work in media/publishing and, well, that’s where everyone else is.
 But I’m getting better.
 Later today I’m going to deactivate my account.
 I’m not going to delete it.
 Who knows, maybe I’ll need it for work in the future.
 There might be sites I want to use and you can only use if you log in with a social media account.
 Or maybe they’ll pass a law saying you have to have at least one social media account or you’re fined/banished to the Island of Misfit Web Users.

 This isn’t to say that people shouldn’t do social media.
 It can be great!
 I’d just rather concentrate on other things, and I already spend an incredible amount of time online.